Azure/azure-iot-arduino/README.md

 ## MKR1000 or Zero + Wifi101
 1. Open the `simplesample_http` example from the Arduino IDE File->Examples->AzureIoTHub menu.
-2. Install the `RTCZero` library from the Arduino IDE Library Manager.
+2. Install the `WiFi101` library from the Arduino IDE Library Manager.
 3. Install the `NTPClient` library from the Arduino IDE Library Manager.
+4. Install the `RTCZero` library from the Arduino IDE Library Manager.
-4. Update Wifi SSID/Password in simplesample_http.ino
+5. Update Wifi SSID/Password in simplesample_http.ino
     * Ensure you are using a wifi network that does not require additional manual steps after connection, such as opening a web browser.
-5. Update IoT Hub Connection string in simplesample_http.c
+6. Update IoT Hub Connection string in simplesample_http.c

 ## ESP8266
 ##### Sparkfun Thing, Adafruit Feather Huzzah, or generic ESP8266 board